RevenueCat/purchases-ios/Documentation.docc/V4_API_Migration_guide.md

 # RevenueCat V4 API Migration Guide
-There were various updates to our API when we migrated the ObjC pieces to Swift.
-Most were unavoidable, but a number of updates make our Swift API more idomatic.
-We'll be updating this list as we continue to release betas.
+Migrating from Objective-C to Swift required a number of API changes, but we feel that the changes resulted in the SDK having a more natural feel for developers.

-To start us off, our framework name changed from `Purchases` to `RevenueCat`! 😻 We also updated all references of `Purchaser` to `Customer` to be more consistent across our platform.
+To start us off, our framework name changed from `Purchases` to `RevenueCat`! 😻  You'll now need to explicitly import `RevenueCat` instead of `Purchases`.
 If you're using `Carthage`, make sure to use the new `RevenueCat.framework` or `RevenueCat.xcframework` instead of the old `Purchases`.

+Some additional changes include:
+- Updated references of `Purchaser` to `Customer` to be more consistent across our platform
+- Further abstraction away from `StoreKit` with new types (additionally, the `StoreKit` framework is no longer imported automatically)
+- All applicable methods have an [async/await alternative](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html).

 ### Xcode version requirements and updated deployment targets
 `purchases-ios` v4 requires using Xcode 13.2 or newer.